 For example, wear the correct clothing.
 It is hot.
 Without sacrificing safety, wear gear that lets your skin breathe.
 Drink lots of water and avoid sports drinks.
 Water is the building block of all life, and staying hydrated can save your life.

 Protecting your head is probably the most important task to consider before riding.
 Get a helmet with a visor that opens and shuts quickly, or use a full face mask.
 Get a helmet with air vents so you can be cooled when in motion by the air funnel.
-But there are many styles of DOT approved helmets to choose from.
+But there are many styles of DOT-approved helmets from which you can choose.

 In any event, make sure to cover your arms, legs, head, and face with some form of sun protection.
 There are lip balms, like Bees Wax, or Chapstick, that you can also use to help avoid drying out and blistering.

-Exposed skin, even with sunblock, or suntan lotions, will cause your perspiration to increase, and that will evaporate off your body quickly when you're whipping down the road.
+Exposed skin, even with sunblock, or suntan lotions, will cause your sweat to increase, and that will evaporate off your body quickly when you’re whipping down the road.
 Loose clothing or unique clothes that allow your body to wick sweat at optimum levels are best.
-The Los Angeles County Fire Department has some more tips here on "How to Stay Cool During Hot Weather."
+The Los Angeles County Fire Department has some more tips here on “How to Stay Cool During Hot Weather.”

 If you are dehydrated from being a drinker, not in shape, fat, obese, or a senior, you have a much higher risk of heat-related afflictions and conditions.
 Drink water!

-If you suffered a spill on your bike in inclement weather, and want to consult with a phenomenal lawyer due to adverse conditions, retain Ehline Law Firm Los Angeles Motorcycle Lawyers.
-We fight with dogged determination to get people windfall like compensation for the severe afflictions of fallen riders that were caused by another's negligence.
-For more help from a motorcycle lawyer, call (213) 596-9642 or check out our website.
+If you suffered a spill on your bike in inclement weather and want to consult with a phenomenal lawyer due to adverse conditions, retain Ehline Law Firm Los Angeles Motorcycle Lawyers.
+We fight with dogged determination to get people windfall like compensation for the severe afflictions of fallen riders caused by another’s negligence.
+For more help from a motorcycle lawyer, call (213) 596-9642 or check our website.